-The goal of the Property Control Program is to inventory, control and release property that has come into the possession of the department so that it is preserved and readily accessible.
+property that has come into the possession of the department so that it is preserved and readily accessible.
 General Fund Expenditures: \$359,758

 General Fund Revenue: \$0

 General Fund Positions: 5

 General Fund FTEs: 5.00

-Service Goal Legal Mandate Evidence Retention Inventory, control and release property that has come into the possession of the department so that it is preserved and readily accessible. ✓ Asset Forfeiture Properly receive, control and process items subject to Asset Forfeiture. ✓
+Service Goal Legal Mandate Evidence Retention The goal of the Evidence Retention Activity is to inventory, control and release property that has come into the possession of the department so that it is preserved and readily accessible. ✓ Asset Forfeiture The goal of the Asset Forfeiture Activity is to properly receive, control and process items subject to Asset Forfeiture. ~